decentraland/old-documentation/_posts/blockchain-interactions/2018-01-01-marketplace.md

 When you create a new Estate, you are effectively transferring your parcels to a new token.
 These Estates are represented by ERC721 tokens (like any other NFT).
 You will no longer see the individual parcels under _My Land_, and they will not appear in MetaMask, Mist, Trezor, or Ledger wallets, nor on Etherscan under your address.

-## Edit parcels or estates
+## Edit parcels or Estates

-You can edit the name and description of any parcel or estate that you own.
+You can edit the name and description of any parcel or Estate that you own.
 These details will be publicly displayed in the Atlas.

-To edit a parcel or estate:
+To edit a parcel or Estate:

-1. Navigate to the details page of the parcel or the estate you'd like to edit and click **Edit**.
+1. Navigate to the details page of the parcel or the Estate you'd like to edit and click **Edit**.

    ![](/images/media/marketplace_edit_parcel.png)